Updated: Oct 15

 Peru Hop uses local Peruvian guides on comfortable, climate-controlled coaches and follows a flexible hop-on, hop-off city system.
 The company provides many written guides to help travellers make the most of their journey.
 The route makes interesting stops at local sites and businesses as it winds its way to Cusco.
 The traveller can decide how quickly (minimum 3 days) or slowly (up to a year) the journey will take, with choices in recommended activities, restaurants, and accommodations.
 PeruHop works for those who want to pre-book and plan everything in advance to a specified schedule, but it also works for people who travel spontaneously.
-I predetermined my schedule and chose to pre-book my own lodgings at each of the stops, although reports from other travellers about the recommended hotels and hostels were very positive.
+I predetermined my schedule and chose to pre-book my lodgings at each stop, although reports from other travellers about the recommended hotels and hostels were very positive.
 I did book several excursions, for discounted rates, on the bus through Peru Hop.
 Bookings organized through the company were paid in cash on the bus in either local currency or US dollars.

 I took 10 days to make my way to Cusco, enjoying multi-day stays in some locations.
 The group of travellers was constantly changing but included every different type of traveller imaginable: families, young backpackers, mature travellers, men, women, couples, and singles.
 As a solo mature female traveller, I felt incredibly safe and confident at all times.
 The guides were superb.
 Upon my return to Cusco, the office staff went above and beyond to assist me in solving a serious problem.
-They made multiple phone calls and followed up the issue for 2 weeks while I was deep in the Amazon.
+They made multiple phone calls and followed up on the issue for 2 weeks while I was deep in the Amazon.

-Lima to Paracas
+Peru Hop: Lima to Paracas

 I was the first to be picked up at my hotel, at about 5:30 am.
 (The first thing to learn about tours in Peru is that they all start very, very early in the morning.)
 There was a very brief stop at an Inca site, Pachacamac, which we viewed across a large field from the side of the road.
 Not really worth it.
 We next stopped at Hacienda San Jose in Chincha.
 This is a grand colonial, former slave plantation, with huge expansive verandas.
 Visitors can shuffle through the dark narrow slave tunnels, which include several "discipline cells" while learning about the South American slave trade and fight for freedom.

 The first overnight stop was Paracas, where I had a lovely room in Palmeras House.
 Paracas is a small fishing town on the South Pacific, surrounded by the Paracas Nature Reserve, home of Ballestas Islands, or the “Poor Man’s Galapagos”.
-The little town has a lovely beach and a good selection of restaurants, shops, and several bars and nightclubs.
+The little town has a good sandy beach and a wide selection of restaurants, shops, and several bars and nightclubs.
 The entire commercial area and beachfront (approx 5 blocks long) can be explored easily on foot.
 It was off-season but there was still a lively beach town feeling.
 Peru Hop organized my ticket for a day tour to the Nature Reserve the next morning.
 It was an early start in the fog but that soon burned off as we passed the Paracas Peninsula where we were able to view the Candelabra geoglyph.
 This was the first large geoglyph I had seen and I was very excited.
 My bird nerd self had a thoroughly enjoyable day that included sightings of many different sea lions and hundreds of bird species including Humbolt penguins, blue-footed boobies, tendrils and cormorants.

 The next stop on the route is Huacachina, a desert oasis not far from the city of Ica.
 Huge sand dunes surround a pretty lagoon which is rumoured to have therapeutic properties.
 The lagoon is surrounded by bars and clubs.
 Dune buggies and sand-surfing are major activities in the area with the constant roar of engines during daylight hours.
 The bowl geography of the area acts as an amplifier to the competing nightclubs that seem to be open all night.
 For a good night's sleep, try to book as far from the center of the village as possible.
 This is a very popular stop for the adrenaline junkie or those looking for lively night-time activities.

-Thanks to the excellent written guide provided by Peru Hop at the time of booking, I knew that there really isn't anything much in Nazca except the little airport.
+Thanks to the excellent written guide provided by Peru Hop at the time of booking, I knew that there isn't anything much in Nazca except the little airport.
 The only flights seem to be small airlines offering tourists flights over the desert to see the famous Nazca lines.
 Peru Hop recommended organizing flights from Huacachina, which I chose to do.
 Once I booked the flight, Peru Hop organized the transportation from Huachachina to the airport and back.
 They also booked my dune buggy and sandboarding adventure upon my return.
 Unfortunately low cloud cover delayed all morning flights that day.
 This is where the flexibility of the Peru Hop pass really shines.
 I resigned myself to missing the dune fun to carry along my journey as planned.
 I went to check out the little market near the airport.
 By the time I returned to the waiting room the Peru Hop guide not only had new flight times and rearranged return transportation to Huacachina but she had also rescheduled my dune excursion, contacted the Ecocamp about getting an additional night with late checkout, and relisted the next leg of my route to a later bus.

 The distillation is done in copper-lined concrete, the gasses are sent down these tubes into pools of water, which keeps everything at the right temperature.
 There are 3 distillations.
 The first is not used due to lethal levels of alcohol.
 The second is used for Pisco, and the third is used as a disinfectant!
 After the tasting, it was back on the bus to Nazca.
-We would be stopping at the viewing platform on the PanAmerican highway to see some of the lines I had seen from the air the day before.
+We would be stopping at the viewing platform on the Pan-American highway to see some of the lines I had seen from the air the day before.

 The platform is a bit rickety but I enjoyed seeing the lines a bit more close-up.
 I’m really glad I took the flight since the whole figures of these smaller geoglyphs couldn’t be fully seen.
 The only figures close to the platform are the Tree and the Hands.
 It was still impressive, just not awesome.
 See the fellow in the corner?
-He became the subject of people watching as we worked our way to Cusco.
+He became the subject of people-watching as we worked our way to Cusco.
 He was travelling solo on several of the same legs, but different bus, as I am.
 He is a huge selfie fan and records a lot of himself talking.
 (He didn't seem to speak English, French, Portuguese, or Spanish).
-First time I saw him in Paracas, he was wearing a three-piece business suit.
+The first time I saw him in Paracas, he was wearing a three-piece business suit.
 After a stop, he added a colourful knit hat.
 The next time I saw him, he had added the sweater.
 This time he showed up with the pants!
-By the time I saw him in Cusco, he had boots and poncho.
-No idea what happened to the three piece suit!
+By the time I saw him in Cusco, he had boots and a poncho.
+No idea what happened to the three-piece suit!

 After a shower and a nap, I headed out to explore the stunning city of Arequipa.
 The Plaza des Armas (main square) was surrounded by shops, hotels, bars, and restaurants, a perfect place for people-watching and listening to live music.
 Arequipa is also the stop to arrange a hike to the Colca Canyon, another excursion that can be arranged through Peru Hop while onboard.
-The Colca Canyon is a renowned trekking canyon surrounded by volcanoes and home of a condor population.
+The Colca Canyon is a renowned trekking canyon surrounded by volcanoes and home to a condor population.
 It is high elevation (4000m+).
 It is also possible to see the canyon on a coach tour.
 Believing myself to be fit enough, I chose the trek.
 While the actual terrain wasn't hugely challenging, the combination of cold and elevation did make the trek more difficult than I had anticipated.

 There are many things to see and do in this large city and it's worth taking some time to enjoy the area while becoming acclimated to the elevation.
 I referred to the Peru Hop Guide for choosing things to do and see.
-I did a lot of walking around enjoying the (winter) sunshine, the parks, and the activity in Arequipa.
-The city definitely shows the architecture of the years of Spanish conquest.
+I did a lot of walking around enjoying the (winter) sunshine, the parks, and the activities in Arequipa.
+The city shows the architecture of the years of Spanish conquest.
 The historical center is a UNESCO site that includes many cultural displays and museums.
 I discovered an art gallery with a display of traditional textile arts.
 I thoroughly enjoyed my days in Arequipa.

 The next leg of the journey began very early and included a breakfast stop at Chinitos Patahuasi (4018m).
 Literally in the middle of nowhere, it's a scruffy bus/truck stop and gift store.
 They had some alpacas, sheep, and geese grazing out behind the restaurant.
 It was underwhelming, but I did enjoy seeing the alpacas and getting a hot cup of coffee.

 I enthusiastically recommend Peru Hop to any slow traveller who wants to see more of Peru than Machu Picchu.
-Every interaction I had with them was pleasant, efficient, and demonstrated impeccable customer service.
+Every interaction I had with them was pleasant, and efficient, and demonstrated impeccable customer service.
 Their guides spoke excellent English and provided excellent recommendations at every stop.
-Excursions and accommodations could be arranged onboard, When I encountered an issue totally unrelated to Peru Hop, head office staff went out of their way to assist me.
+Excursions and accommodations could be arranged onboard.
+When I encountered an issue totally unrelated to Peru Hop, head office staff went out of their way to assist me.

 Like, share or comment to grow this community with like-minded others.
-Become a member to make sure you receive notifications of new content, our monthly newsletter and entry to our member-exclusive forum.
+Become a member/subscriber (for free!) to make sure you receive notifications of new content.